 Visiting Historical Sites:

-One of the best ways to connect with the history of Colonial Georgia is to visit historical sites and museums.
+Probably best ways to connect with the history of Colonial Georgia is to visit historical sites and museums.
 Savannah, with its well-preserved historic district, offers a wealth of opportunities to explore colonial architecture, learn about the city's founding, and visit museums dedicated to colonial history.
 Sites such as Wormsloe Historic Site, a former plantation, and Fort Frederica National Monument, a British fort built to defend against Spanish invasion, provide insights into the lives of colonists and the challenges they faced.

 Reading Primary Sources: